When do I need to call AccessCare?

-- Our teams are being provided with additional personal protective equipment to further minimise risk and we have infection control protocols in place.
+- Our teams are being provided with additional personal protective equipment including masks to further minimise risk and we have infection control protocols in place.

 - We have issued our internal COVID-19 policy which ensures that any at-risk staff do not attend and will require medical clearance prior to returning to work.